0x80/typed-firestore-server/README.md

 Importing types should not affect this.

+The functions are only supporting 2nd gen cloud functions.

 ## Where Typing Was Ignored

-You might have noticed that the query `where()` function is still using the regular untyped Firestore API, and that is deliberate.
-I think this part would be difficult to type, and the API shape would be very different from the official API.
+You might have noticed that the query `where()` function is still using the official Firestore API.
+No typing is enforced here at the moment.
+I think this part would be difficult to type, and possibly the API shape would have to be very different.
 Besides wanting strong typing, I also want this library to be non-intrusive and easy to adopt.

 I would argue that the `where()` clause is the least critical part anyway.
-If you make a mistake with it, there is little chance to ruin in the database things and you will likely discover the problem during development.
+If you make a mistake with it, there is little chance to ruin things in the database and you will likely discover the mistake already during development.

-In my experience, if you use a `select()` without matching typing, or send the wrong data to `update()` you can easily mess things up in a way that is risky or time consuming to restore, especially when writing database migration scripts.

-It might be possible to create a clean fully-typed API for queries with some fancy type gymnastics, but that is not something I am willing to spend lots of time on.
+I suspect it might even be possible to create a fully-typed query builder function that looks like the official API, via some advanced type gymnastics, but that seems to be outside of my current capabilities, and it is not something I am willing to spend a lot of time on.

-I think this trade-off, for the sake of simplicity and familiarity, is warranted.
+For now, I think this trade-off, for the sake of simplicity and familiarity, is warranted.